freenas/freenas-docs/userguide/system.rst

 :guilabel:`Apply Pending Updates` button and be aware that the system may reboot after the updates are applied.

+.. warning:: After updates have completed, reboot the system.
+   Configuration changes made after an update but before that final reboot will not be saved.

 #ifdef truenas
 .. _Updating an HA System: